-Mitigating Dirty Frag on Rocky Linux 8, 9, 10, and LTS Variants
+Mitigating Dirty Frag (CVE-2026-43284) on Rocky Linux 8, 9, 10, and LTS Variants

 Introduction

 This article focuses on Rocky Linux 8, 9, and 10 systems, including CIQ LTS, FIPS, and RLC Pro variants built on those releases.
-It covers what is affected, how to apply the temporary mitigation, and which kernels are patched.
+It covers what is affected, how to apply the temporary mitigations, and which kernels are patched.

 Problem